What Is a Virtual Assistant?

 How to Start a Virtual Assistant Business

-The first step is to determine the type of service you want to offer and two whom.
-Will you specialize in a specific task such as graphic design or bookkeeping?
-Will you focus on a niche market, such as online entrepreneurs or Realtors?
-Once you know what you're offering, you'll want to set up your price for services, which can be per hour or you can sell packages designed to recruit long-term clients.
+If you decide you want to create a business for your virtual assistant work, the first step is to determine the type of service you want to offer and to whom.
+Will you specialize in a specific task, such as graphic design or bookkeeping?
+Will you focus on a niche market, such as online entrepreneurs or realtors?
+Once you know what you're offering, you can set up your price for services.
+You may choose to charge by the hour, or you can sell service packages.

 Check with your city or county regarding a business license.
 If you're already fully equipped to provide virtual support services, the fees associated with obtaining your license could be your only start-up expense.

 Once you're all set up, you can begin finding clients by contacting your network and searching through online job boards for freelance and telecommuting jobs.
 Consider setting up a LinkedIn page and building a website to make it easy for people to learn about and hire you.